All Episodes

 That is the reality we face.

-But I mean it would be a stretch to say that it doesn't.
+But I mean, it would be a stretch to say that it doesn't.

-Somebody that's anti-immigrant in California, the anti-immigrant hate and refugees going on in the country, what happened at the tree of life, and then you couple that with the president's language, it's a big problem.
+Somebody that's anti-immigrant in California, the anti-immigrant hate and refugees going on in the country, what happened at the Tree of Life, and then you couple that with the president's language, it's a big problem.

-It's part of the environment of today, and he he bears some responsibility for it.
+Donald Trump and all of this hate, right, is part of the environment of today, and he bears some responsibility for it.

 We can't deny it.